ArashPartow/exprtk/readme.txt

 During compilation when the DCE  optimisation is applied to the  above expression, statement 2 will be removed from the expression, as it has no  bearing  on  the  final result  of  expression,  the  rest of  the statements will all remain.
-Hence optimised version of the  expression is as follows:
+The optimised form of the expression is as
+follows:

    var x := 2;      // Statement 1
    var y := x + 2;  // Statement 2